etingof/pysnmp/README.txt

 protocol-oriented and, in particular, requires application to manage transport failures, access issues and so on.

-The second model supported by PySNMP resembles the SNMPv3 architecture, as specified in [4].
+The second model supported by PySNMP is aligned to SNMPv3 architecture, as specified in [4].
 Here is an example on querying SNMP agent for arbitrary value (sysDescr) over SNMP v3 with authentication and privacy enabled: